 The Consumer Protection and Markets Authority should have a statutory objective to promote competition, according to the Office of Fair Trading.

-Giving evidence to the Treasury select committee last week, OFT chief executive John Fingleton said the move would be consistent with the Government’s intentions for the CPMA.
+Giving evidence to the Treasury select committee this morning, OFT chief executive John Fingleton said the move would be consistent with the Government’s intentions for the CPMA.

 Fingleton has been tipped as a contender for the top job at the CPMA.

-He said the merger between Lloyds and HBOS “became a juggernaut that was difficult to stop” and it was a mistake not to refer it to the Competition Commission.
+Fingleton said the merger between Lloyds and HBOS “became a juggernaut that was difficult to stop” and that it was a mistake not to refer it to the competition commission.

-He said: “We would have obviously preferred if they had used the reference to the Competition Commission.
-I think it was a mistake not to.”
+He said: “We would have obviously preferred if they had used the reference to the competition commission and gone down that path.
+I think that was a mistake.”